run-ai/docs/docs/platform-admin/aiinitiatives/org/scheduling-rules.md

 5. Click **SAVE**

 !!!
 Note
-When a editing an inherited rule on a project/department (rule that defined by the department), you can only restrict the rule limitation
+When a editing an inherited rule on a project/department (a rule defined by the department), you can only restrict the rule limitation

 ## Deleting the project/department scheduling rule